 I took art class for two years in high school until I stopped going due to bullying and hopeless teachers who would abandon classes.
 Instead, I would spend so much of the years playing truant, instead, walking the local streets and towns with no money, wishing the nightmare over and daydreaming of better times ahead.
 Teachers often told me that I was a waste of space and would amount to nothing but this only made me more driven to succeed.
 At home I would constantly draw and sketch on just about anything I could get my hands on, I would create collages from old magazines and things I found lying around.
 Later when I worked as a forklift driver/warehouseman in a musical instrument factory I used to make up characters and sketch on the backs of stock sheets with ballpoint pens for hours on end during our quiet periods.
 But it wasn’t until I was around 22 years old that I bought some acrylic paints and started to make paintings again, I loved it and have never looked back.

 After volunteering with animals for many years, working in a musical instrument warehouse, driving trucks, and other roles I gave it up to become a full-time carer for my partner who has a muscle-wasting condition called muscular dystrophy.
 Like many others, it’s not always easy, and we face many challenges but my commitment to my artwork in spite of this, I believe speaks of my character, drive, and determination to succeed.

-His work is undeniable, just know that it’s coming from the purest place of heart and feeling.
+I believe the works I create are undeniable, just know that it’s coming from the purest place of heart, feeling and passion.